 In the course of operating our business we may collect Personal Information from:

-In the course of offering or providing services to you, we may also collect copies of identification documents for example driver’s licences, birth certificates and /or passports.
+In the course of offering or providing services to you, we may also collect copies of identification documents for example driver’s licences, birth certificates and /or passports you have provided to us.

-In respect of website users, clients and potential clients, we do not generally collect “sensitive information” as defined by the Privacy Act 1988 (Cth) (such as information about ethnic origin, religious or political views, health information, tax file numbers etc.).
-We do, however, collect tax file numbers from our employees and contractors.
+In respect of website users, suppliers, business associates, clients and potential clients, we do not generally collect “sensitive information” as defined by the Privacy Act 1988 (Cth) (such as information about ethnic origin, religious or political views, health information, tax file numbers etc.).

 You have the option of remaining anonymous when dealing with us in relation to a particular matter, or not disclosing Personal Information to us.
 However, this may mean that we will not be able to provide our services or respond to you in light of the nature of our business.